Envirometrix/PredictiveSoilMapping/01-Introduction.md

 This is assuming that a standardized legend is attached to the soil polygon map systematically describing types of polygons (e.g. soil-geomorphological units).
-Soil delineations, in combination with with other auxiliary predictors, can generate soil property maps that exhibit both abrupt and smooth transitions in values.
+Soil delineations, in combination with other auxiliary predictors, can generate soil property maps that exhibit both abrupt and smooth transitions in values.
 An analyst can objectively assess the utility and importance of hybrid covariates and then try to obtain optimal covariates that can be clearly demonstrated